by Jay W. Sharp

 A Legacy of Service

-Before the buffalo soldiers, black troopers, in a fruitless quest for freedom from bondage, fought on both sides during the American Revolution.
+Before becoming buffalo soldiers, the black troopers, in a fruitless quest for freedom from bondage, had fought on both sides during the American Revolution.
 In Emmaneul Gottlieb Leutze’s famous painting, Washington Crossing the Delaware, a black soldier mans a pole on the starboard side of the bow of the general’s boat in the middle of the icy river.

 Some 180,000 black soldiers served in the Union army during the Civil War, and when that monumental national tragedy ended in May of 1865, “taps had sounded over the bodies of 33,380 of those who had given their lives for freedom and the union,” said authorities William H. and Shirley A. Leckie in their book The Buffalo Soldiers.